BOB DALZIEL (Lead

 doing authentic versions of the material Rukus plays.

-McLellan's first experience playing drums in a live band was in 1975.
+first experience playing drums in a live band was in the 60's.

-He was the drummer in a Led Zeppelin cover band called McGraw.
+He was the drummer in the popular Victoria band The Motifs.

 Hansen (Bass, Vocals)